-When going to Australia, where medical costs can be very expensive, make sure you are covered for the risks of everyday life.
-Some people advise you to take out private insurance, others are content with the credit card travel insurance provided by their bank.
-But what does this credit card insurance actually cover?
+Before you leave for Australia, where medical costs can be expensive, make sure you are covered even for everyday risks.
+Some people will advise you to take out private insurance, while others will be satisfied with the insurance provided by their bank through their credit card.
+But what does credit card insurance actually cover?
 Is it enough to cover you or is it necessary to take out complementary health insurance for Working Holiday in Australia?
+We give you more information in this article to help you make the best choice.

 What Credit Card Travel Insurance covers you for

-– To be covered during your stay abroad, you usually have to book your plane ticket with this credit card.
+Please note that in order to be covered during your stay abroad, you must have booked and paid for your plane ticket with the same credit card.

-– You also benefit from a cancellation insurance.
-Be careful though, the criteria are very strict and you will only be reimbursed in the event of a serious accident or death (you normally don’t get any money back in case your identity papers get stolen or if the travel dates are changed by your employer).
+You also benefit from a cancellation insurance with your credit card.
+Be careful however, the criteria are very strict and you will only be reimbursed in case of a serious accident or death (criteria which may not be covered often include that you will not be reimbursed in case of theft of your identity papers, or the modification of your vacations by your employer for example).

 What Credit Card Travel insurance does not cover you for

-These are examples of situations in which you are not covered by a credit card insurance:
+These are further examples of situations in which you are not covered by a credit card insurance:

 - The insurance of your bank will not cover you during trips of more than 3 months.